This is the last article in the test automation series. This article summarizes the best practices and strategies for doing test automation.

 Automate a few tests that are valuable and time savers or difficult to do for manual testers.
 If you did that, the task of automation is done.

 #8.
 Avoid GUI Automation when there is an alternate present

 GUI automation is always tougher than other types of automated tests.
 So if there is a situation when you can achieve your target by not automating the GUI, but by some other methods like command line inputs, then the best strategy is to avoid GUI automation.

 For example, you want to test the installation of the application.
-The objective is to check whether application installed or not in a particular environment.
-One approach is to start the installation and click on “Next” button multiple times through your automation tool.
-It can be tricky, time consuming and it is subject to maintenance if UI changes.
+The objective is to check whether the application installed or not in a particular environment.
+One approach is to start the installation and click on the “Next” button multiple times through your automation tool.
+It can be tricky, time-consuming and it is subject to maintenance if UI changes.
 The other approach is to initiate the application installation with a batch file giving silent arguments.
 The application will silently install showing no GUI.
 The objective will be achieved in less time and in a more reliable manner.

 #9.
 Use Automation for other useful purposes as well

 Automation is such a fantastic thing.
 You can achieve such things from it that you don’t normally think about.
 Automation is not just about programming a manual test case.
 Instead, you can use automation to facilitate different operations in your organization.

 For example, you can use automation to create master data and setup configurations automatically for manual testers.
 So that they can start their testing as early as possible.

 I can give one example from my own company.
 We wanted to switch from our test case management tool.
 We were using “Test Director” (now HP ALM) and wanted to switch to TFS (Team Foundation Server).
 We had around 4000 manual Test Cases and Bugs in Test Director.
 Transferring them manually to TFS could take about a month.
 So my manager asked me to try some automation.